Existence and non-existence of area-minimizing hypersurfaces in manifolds of non-negative Ricci curvature: Non-existence of area-minimizing hypersurfaces

 where $C_4$ is a constant.
 Note $F_i$ is uniformly bounded for all $i$, then by Lemma \ref{limfdR} and \eqref{deiridRnu} we obtain

 for some constant $C_5$.
 For any $\de\in(0,1)$, together with \eqref{Rr} we have

 Letting $\de\rightarrow0$ and $\ep\rightarrow0$ implies

 By the argument in the proof of Theorem 19.3 in \cite{S}, the above equality means that $T$ is a cone in $N_{\infty}$ up to a set of measure zero, as $f$ is an arbitrary homogeneous function.
-In fact, by Fubini's Theorem the above equality becomes
+In fact, by the coarea formula the above equality becomes

 Differentiating w.r.t. $K_2$ and $K_1$ implies

 Since $N_\infty=CX$ is a cone and any point in it can be represented by $(\r,\th)$ for some $\th\in X$, then we define $\f1{r}T$ by $\{(\f\r r,\th)\in N_\infty|\ (\r,\th)\in T\}.$ So